This site requires a more recent version of Adobe Flash Player to function properly.

 This represents Ford's market share in the North American car market based on the number of units sold.

-In the medium-long term, we see Ford's car market share in the North American region of 11-11.5%.
+In the medium-long term, we see Ford's car market share in the North American region at 11-11.5%.

 Trefis considers the following factors for its forecast: